Tafby/snake/README.md

 To run it on your machine:

-clone the project
+clone the project,
-cd into the project
+cd into the project,
-npm install
+npm install,
 npm start